meet Our Staff

-Amanda danced for 20 plus years under the instruction of Verna (Purdy) Cross.
-She is trained in ballet, pointe, jazz, tap, lyrical, hip hop, clogging, belly dancing and hula.
+Amanda danced for 20+ years under the instruction of Verna (Purdy) Cross.
+She is trained in ballet, pointe, jazz, tap, lyrical, hip hop, clogging, belly dancing, and hula.
 She also devoted 18 years to gymnastics.
-Amanda has owned and operated Le Rose Dance Academy since 1994, and currenly coaches the Franklin Community High School Dance Team, and is the Varsity Head Coach for the Franklin Community High School cheerleading program.
-Early in her career she won several state and national dance awards including the National Championship at Tremaine Nationals in New York City.
+Amanda has owned and operated Le Rose Dance Academy since 1994.
+Early in her career, she won several state and national dance awards including the National Championship at Tremaine Nationals in New York City.
 She performed on television for “Kids Around Town” for one year and was selected to perform in the Pan Am Games, as well as in Europe as part of a traveling company.
 She is a graduate and past faculty member of the Indiana State Dance Convention.
 She has been named top choreographer at the Indiana State Dance Championships.
-She taught dance class for three years for the Franklin Community High School Winter Intensive.
-She is a graduate of Franklin Community High School where she was given the Outstanding Citizen award her senior, crowned prom queen and cheered Varsity all four years.
+She taught dance classes for three years for the Franklin Community High School Winter Intensive.
+She is a graduate of Franklin Community High School where she was given the Outstanding Citizen award her senior, crowned prom queen, and cheered Varsity all four years.
 Her cheer squad made it to NCA Nationals in Dallas, Texas.
 She was named a National Cheerleaders Association (NCA) All American Cheerleader for three years.
 She worked with NCA for five years and was selected as part of the top 35 Veteran Cheerleaders in the United States.
-She was the assistant coach for Franklin Community High School’s cheerleaders for two years, and coached for one year.
+She was the assistant coach for Franklin Community High School’s cheerleaders for two years and coached for one year.
 She was a pre-school teacher for the Franklin Parks and Recreation Department and also ran their dance and gymnastics department for two years.
 She also choreographed musicals for Franklin Community High School including “Wizard of Oz”, “Oklahoma” and “Guys and Dolls”.

 Jessica has been dancing for 17 years and is a former student teacher and Rosette of Le Rose Dance Academy.
 Her love of dancing started at a very young age and only continued to grow as she spent more hours training and assisting classes at Le Rose.
 Outside of dancing at the studio she also started teaching her own dance classes during her freshman and sophomore years of high school at the Franklin Parks Department.
 Jessica graduated from Franklin Community High School in 2009 and attended Ball State University where she attained a Bachelor’s Degree in Social Work and a minor in Counseling Psychology in December 2013.
 Jessica continued to dance at the University level her entire four years in college on the hip hop dance team, Outlet, where she also served as President for two years.
 Jessica has choreographed for numerous dance teams and studios and has participated and performed in many different dance events and projects over the years.
 She is always striving to continue learning by attending workshops and conventions.
 Jessica has taken classes from some of the biggest dance names in Hollywood such as “Willdabeast” Adams, Mia Michaels, Laurie Ann Gibson, Brian Friedman, and more.
 She is trained in tap, jazz, ballet, hip hop, contemporary, pointe, clogging, and is currently working on her certification to become a Ballroom dance instructor.